Chinese Academy of Sciences: Scientific integrity

-On 26 February 2007, CAS published a Declaration of Scientific Ideology and set up a commission for scientific integrity to promote transparency, autonomy and accountability of scientific research in the country.
+On 26 February 2007, CAS published a Declaration of Scientific Ideology and set up a commission for scientific integrity to promote transparency, autonomy, and accountability of scientific research in the country.
 Around that same time, the Ministry of Science and Technology also initiated measures to address misconduct in state-funded programs.

+CAS also publishes the Early Warning List, which notes journals with a lack of rigor and possible predatory practices.

 Publications

 Together with the National Natural Science Foundation of China, the academy publishes the peer-reviewed academic journal, Science China (also known as Science in China).
 Science China comprises seven series: